 In order to create the best possible environment, we encourage you to talk about the positive aspects of going to the dentist with your child beforehand.
 Your child may respond well to the idea that going to the dentist means they’re beginning to grow up.
 Going to the dentist also marks the beginning of new responsibilities and routines for your child.

 We feel that parents play an important role in the success of a child’s first visit and strongly encourage you to be a part of the event.
 Children are highly responsive to what you’re feeling and experiencing and if you behave calmly and confidently, we believe your child will too.
-In order to make your child feel most secure and comfortable, parents are also invited to be in the room for the entire visit.

 YOUR CHILD’S FIRST VISIT TO THE DENTIST IS A BIG EVENT AND WE WANT TO MAKE IT AS POSITIVE OF AN EXPERIENCE AS WE CAN FOR BOTH PARENT AND CHILD.